kimberleehowley/javascript-january/how_javascript_works/how_javascript_works_notes.md

 - Recommends not using Object.assign, or any methods that modify objects
 - Not using for, or while and do loops
 - Doesn't recommend defaulting to global variables

+## 20: How Eventual Programming works
+- JavaScript graduates from sequential (one thing at a time) to _concurrent_ programming
+- _Eventual function_: Function that returns immediately, maybe even before the work requested is finished
+- Eventual functions depend on _callback functions_ (once that will be called at a later point, when something happens in the program) and processing loops
+- The Law of Turns: Never wait, never block, finish fast
+- Argues Async Await is outdated; transforms sequential into eventual code
+- Each unit of work should be a separate function
+- _Requestor_: Takes a callback and performs a unit of work that might not be done until a future turn
+- Parseq library manages flow between requestor functions